UniHomes guide to

 -

-Cardiff comes with some vibrant student areas including Roath and Heath, which are just a short walk from both universities in the city.
+Student life in Cardiff wouldn’t be complete without its vibrant student areas, including Roath and Heath.
+These are both just a short walk from both universities in the city.
 Plus, these neighbourhoods are dotted with an impressive array of independent shops, sought-after eateries and popular student drinking spots.
-If you're looking for some hot spots to visit with your friends; check out Heidi's, Boom Battle Bar, Live Lounge and Retro.
+It’s worth exploring the different neighbourhoods around Cardiff to determine which suits you best.

 -